 Yes, treating ASD is complicated.
 There are many therapy options out there.
 Some have scientific support and others do not.
 How do you know what is right for you or your family?
 How do you know what is going to make real change happen?
 We will devise a Treatment Plan that helps you achieve bigger goals and better outcomes.
 And we will only suggest treatments for autism that are supported by science.

 What do ASD Assessments look like at the Possibilities Clinic?

 At the Possibilities Clinic, we offer a Comprehensive Autism Spectrum Disorder Assessment that looks at more than just social skills.
 We take a detailed medical and developmental history to investigate difficulties in multiple areas of functioning.
 Questionnaire ratings, from people you give us permission to contact like teachers, help offer more information about challenges in different settings and situations.
-Our assessment includes the ADOS-2—considered the gold standard for directly testing and identifying autistic behaviours—plus measures of language skills, and a comprehensive sensory and motor evaluation.
+Our assessment includes gold standard measurements for identifying autistic behaviours—plus measures of language skills, and a comprehensive sensory and motor evaluation.
 Once problem areas are identified, our team can recommend targeted and scientifically supported treatments.

 How are your ASD Assessments different from others?